 Property Name Default Description

 channels

-type The component type name, needs to be syslogtcp
+type The component type name, needs to be syslogtep

 host Host name or IP address to bind to

-port Port # to bind to

-eventSize 2500 Maximum size of a single event line, in bytes

-keepFields false Setting this to true will preserve the Priority, Timestamp and Hostname in the body of the event.

-selector.type replicating or multiplexing

-selector. replicating Depends on the selector.type value

-interceptors Space-separated list of interceptors

-interceptors.
+Property Name Ddfafaltult Destription Des Déptiu ption Name Default Description Port # to bind to eventSize 2500 Maximum size of a single event line, in bytes keepFields none Setting this to 'all' will preserve the Priority, Timestamp and Hostname in the body of the event.
+A spaced separated list of fields to include is allowed as well.
+Currently, the following fields can be included: priority, version, timestamp, hostname.
+The values 'true' and 'false' have been deprecated in favor of 'all' and 'none'. selector.type replicating or multiplexing selector. replicating Depends on the selector.type value interceptors Space-separated list of interceptors interceptors.